lightly-ai/Lightly_LabelStudio_AL/README.md

 ## 4. Train a model and prepare for active learning

 We can train a classification model with the 30 labelled samples.
-Script [train_model_1.py](./source/train_model_1.py) loads samples from `annotation-0.json` and performs this task.
+The [train_model_1.py](./source/train_model_1.py) script loads samples from `annotation-0.json` and performs this task.

 ```sh
 python source/train_model_1.py